FuntyGithub/captchaBot/README.md

 Install the used node modules with `npm i canvas discord.js`

 ## captcha function arguments:
-ALL arguments are optional but they arguments can personalize your captcha!<br><br>
+ALL arguments are optional but they can personalize the result captcha!<br><br>

 Example:
 ```js